What is Plantar Fasciitis?

 Plantar fasciitis is an inflammation of the fascia at your heel.
 There is a lot of academic debate about the true nature of plantar fasciitis.
 Some believe it is true inflammation, while others believe the tissues are deteriorating.

 What is a Stress Fracture?
 (Calcaneal stress fracture)

 Stress fractures are tiny cracks that form in a bone as a result of repeated stress, and they are most common in the bones of the foot and lower leg.
-Stress fractures are an overuse injury that affects athletes of all levels, particularly those who increase the frequency or intensity of their training regimens abruptly.
+Stress fractures are an overuse injury that affects athletes of all levels, particularly those who increase the frequency or intensity of their physical activity or training regimens abruptly.
 A stress fracture of the calcaneus is a small break in the heel bone.
 Stress fractures of the calcaneus (heel) are particularly common among long-distance runners and endurance athletes.
 Located at the back of the foot, the calcaneus is essential for walking and provides support and stability to the foot.
 While uncommon, calcaneus fractures can be severe and require medical treatment.

-How to Diagnose Your Foot Pain
+How to Diagnose Your Foot and Heel Pain

 Plantar fasciitis can be diagnosed through a patient history, symptoms and clinical tests, but imaging may be recommended if confirming abnormalities or degradation.

 Imaging the bone will typically confirm a stress fracture diagnosis.
 A stress fracture can take 2-4 weeks to show on an x-ray, which can make the diagnosis more difficult than plantar fasciitis.
 A bone scan or MRI may be recommended when necessary to confirm a diagnosis.